-CINCINNATI, May 8, 2017 /PRNewswire/ -- Cincinnati Financial Corporation (Nasdaq: CINF) today announced that based on preliminary voting results at the company's annual meeting on May 6, 2017, shareholders elected all directors for one-year terms to the 14-member board.
-Shareholders also ratified the selection of Deloitte & Touche LLP as independent registered public accounting firm for 2017; approved a nonbinding resolution to approve the compensation for the company's named executive officers; and approved a nonbinding proposal to establish annual advisory votes on the compensation for the company's named executive officers.
+CINCINNATI, Ohio, May 4, 2020 /PRNewswire/ -- Cincinnati Financial Corporation (Nasdaq: CINF) today announced that based on preliminary voting results at the company's annual meeting on May 2, 2020, shareholders elected all directors for one-year terms to the 13-member board.
+Shareholders also approved a nonbinding resolution to approve the compensation for the company's named executive officers and ratified the selection of Deloitte & Touche LLP as independent registered public accounting firm for 2020.

 Directors elected to the board for terms of one year are:

-- Linda W. Clement-Holmes, chief information officer, The Procter & Gamble Company
+- Linda W. Clement-Holmes, chief information officer (retired) of The Procter & Gamble Company

 - Dirk J. Debbink, chairman and chief executive officer of MSI General Corporation

 - Steven J. Johnston, FCAS, MAAA, CFA, CERA, chairman, president and chief executive officer of Cincinnati Financial Corporation